-- Students must respect the authority of all teachers and the rights and property of all others. - Elementary students are not to bring toys, trading cards, etc. to school unless requested by a teacher for "show and tell."
-This eliminates the need for teachers to deal with situations that occur when toys are lost, given away, traded, broken, or dirtied because they were brought to school. - All student organizations that meet in the school must have an authorized sponsor with them. - Movement in the corridors between classes or during classes must be done quietly and in an orderly manner.
+- 1. Students must respect the authority of all teachers and the rights and property of all others. - 2.
+Elementary students are not to bring toys, trading cards, etc. to school unless requested by a teacher for "show and tell."
+This eliminates the need for teachers to deal with situations that occur when toys are lost, given away, traded, broken, or dirtied because they were brought to school. - 3.
+All student organizations that meet in the school must have an authorized sponsor with them. - 4.
+Movement in the corridors between classes or during classes must be done quietly and in an orderly manner.

-See Discipline Policies for more specific guidelines.
+See Discipline Policy on page 9 for more specific guidelines.